 The signs of a urinary tract infection lie in the slightest of signs.
 While some symptoms may be subtle, there are other clear signs of cat UTI.

-One of the most common signs of a UTI is your cat frequenting trips to the litter box but producing little or no urine.
-This can indicate that the infection is causing irritation or swelling in the urinary tract, making it difficult for your cat to clear its bladder fully.
+One of the most common in cats with UTIs is frequent trips to the litter box, producing little or no urine.
+This can indicate swelling or inflammation of the bladder, making it difficult to empty the bladder fully.

 Excessive Licking of the Genital Area